Whether your financial goals are home ownership, early retirement, or passive income generation, here are 5 simple steps to help you reach them.

 Step 2.
 Start investing early

 Saving is great, but investing is better!
-Investing is a way to make the money you save work harder for you.
+Investing is a way to make the money you save work harder for you, and you can start at different stages of your life.

 Here’s a quick example.
 Let’s say you are able to save about S$2,000 every month for 30 years.
 That's S$720,000 in accumulated savings.